- Home Appliances»

 - Stainless steel and non-aluminum three-ply cooking pot, so there is no danger of lead leaching.
 Stainless steel is an old standby in the kitchen and is a reliably used metal for cooking.

-- It functions as a pressure cooker, slow cooker, rice cooker, steamer, and sautes and warms, so this cooker is the most versatile of all three recommendations.
+- It has 7 full functions; a pressure cooker, slow cooker, rice cooker, steamer, sauté, yogurt marker and warmer, so this cooker is the most versatile of all three recommendations.

 - Delayed cooking timer for up to 24 hours.

 - The exterior is fingerprint-resistant to keep your model looking clean, has a lid holder that is suitable for both left and right-handed people, and and also comes with a removable cord.